 Update Manager operation latency is an important metric.
 IT administrators need to finish applying patches within maintenance windows.
-Figure 4 and Figure 5 show latency results for guest agent download, powered-off Windows virtual machine scan, powered-on Windows virtual machine scan, ESX host scan, VMware Tools scan, virtual machine hardware scan, virtual machine hardware remediation, and VMware Tools remediation.
+Figure 4 and Figure 5 show latency results for a powered-off Windows virtual machine scan, a powered-on Windows virtual machine scan, an ESX host scan, a VMware Tools scan, a virtual machine hardware scan, a virtual machine hardware remediation (with the VM powered off and powered on), a compliance view for a folder with 600 virtual machines, an ESX host updgrade, and a VMware Tools upgrade.

-Guest agent download consists of multiple steps.
-The number presented in Figure 4 is the time required to send the file through the network from the Update Manager server to the virtual machine.
-For both the powered-on and powered-off virtual machine scan performance data presented in Figure 4 the guest agent is already installed.
+For both the powered-on and powered-off virtual machine scan performance data presented in Figure 4 the Update Manager Guest Agent is already installed.
 For the virtual machine hardware upgrade latency result in Figure 4, the virtual machine was originally powered off.
 For VMware Tools upgrade, the virtual machine was originally powered on.
-For compliance view of a folder with 500 virtual machines, the default critical virtual machine patch baseline and non-critical virtual machine patch baseline are attached to the folder and the latency is measured for fetching the compliance data for all attached baselines.
+For compliance view of a folder with 600 virtual machines, the default critical virtual machine patch baseline and non-critical virtual machine patch baseline are attached to the folder and the latency is measured for fetching the compliance data for all attached baselines.
 All the numbers are averaged over multiple runs.
 The powered-on virtual machine scan showed higher deviation than did the powered-off virtual machine scan.
 Note that these latency numbers are only references.
 Actual latency varies significantly with different deployment setups.

-Figure 5.
-Update Manager Operation Latency Overview (II)
+Figure 4.
+Update Manager Operation Latency Overview 1 (Latency in Seconds for Y Axis)

 The results in Figure 4 and Figure 5 were measured on a low-latency local network setup.
-However network latency plays an important role for most Update Manager operations.
+However, network latency plays an important role for most Update Manager operations.
 For example, Figure 4 shows that a powered-off virtual machine scan finished faster than a powered-on virtual machine scan.
 In a high-latency network, however, a powered-on virtual machine scan can perform better than a powered-off virtual machine scan because the powered-on scan doesn't need to transfer as much data.
-For results obtained in a high-latency network see "Network Latencies" on page 10.
+For results obtained in a high-latency network see "Network Latencies" on page 13.

-- Because the Update Manager guest agent is installed in each Windows virtual machine the first time a powered-on scan is run on that machine, the first powered-on scan command can take longer than subsequent scans.
-It may therefore be desirable to run the first scan command when this additional time will not be an issue. - Upgrading virtual machine hardware is faster if the virtual machine is already powered off.
+■ Because the Update Manager Guest Agent will be installed in each Windows virtual machine the first time a powered-on scan is run on that machine, the first powered-on scan command can take longer than subsequent scans.
+It may therefore be desirable to run the first scan command when this additional time will not be an issue.

+- Upgrading virtual machine hardware is faster if the virtual machine is already powered off.
 Otherwise, Update Manager will power off the virtual machine before upgrading the virtual hardware.
 This could increase the overall latency. - Upgrading VMware Tools is faster if the virtual machine is already powered on.
 Otherwise, Update Manager will power on the virtual machine before the VMware Tools upgrade.
 This could increase the overall latency. - For compliance view for all attached baselines, latency is increased linearly with the number of attached baselines.
 We recommend the removal of unused baselines, especially when the inventory size is relatively large.